 MEET OUR PASTOR

-Senior Pastor Roberta Goodman has been a United Methodist Pastor since 1992.
+Rev. Roberta Goodman has been a United Methodist Pastor since 1992.
 She was ordained an Elder in 1996, and has a Master of Divinity Degree from Perkins School of Theology, Southern Methodist University.
 Her undergraduate degree is a Bachelor of Arts in Missions (Cross-Cultural) from Central Bible School of the Assemblies of God in Springfield, Missouri.
 As a young girl of 17 she got her start in preaching in prisons and nursing homes.
-She served ministry internships in a drug rehab center and a domestic abuse clinic.
+She served ministry internships in a drug rehab center, a domestic abuse clinic, and two churches.
 Her experiences have fostered a deep respect and enjoyment of the diversity of Christian thought, practice, and worship.
-Pastor Roberta and her husband, Devlon, have two daughters who both live in the area.
+Pastor Roberta and her husband, Devlon, have two adult children who both live in the area.

 About FUMC Bertram

 The History of First Methodist Church of Bertram, Texas